-- 10.1 Local government finance is very technical and diverse.
-It is governed by a myriad of legislation, regulations and complex distribution mechanisms.
+- 10.1 Local Government Finance is very technical and diverse.
+It is governed by a myriad of legislation, regulations and complicated distribution mechanisms.
 This can be over-bearing to the "non-finance" person. - 10.2 The CFO plays a pivotal role in setting the strategy, but the whole Council is involved in its delivery at various stages.
 For example, the responsibility for managing budgets and using resources rests not with the CFO, but with Chief Officers and their service managers.
-The ultimate responsibility for allocating resources rests with elected members.
+The ultimate responsibility for allocating resources rests with elected members. - 10.3 It is important therefore, that those having this responsibility have the necessary awareness and knowledge, etc. to manage budgets and make decisions.
+The role of the CFO is to help ensure this. - 10.4 Raising awareness and training is an on-going issue.
+It can be gained as a matter of course (and often is) through experience and the gathering of knowledge from regular involvement.
+Page 8 of 9

-- 10.3 It is important therefore, that those having this responsibility have the necessary awareness and knowledge, etc. to manage budgets and make decisions.
-This is the role of the CFO. - 10.4 Raising awareness and training is an on-going issue.
-It can be gained as a matter of course (and often is) through experience and the gathering of knowledge from regular involvement. - 10.5 In addition, the CFO provides other (more formal) means of raising awareness and this is achieved in a number of ways: - Through the induction process for new employees - Induction training for new members - A yearly seminar/workshop for members - Ad-hoc teach-ins for individual services - The provision of documents and guidance notes on the Council's Intranet
+- 10.5 In addition, the CFO provides other (more formal) means of raising awareness and this is achieved in a number of ways: - Through the induction process for new employees - Induction training for new members - Seminars for members - Ad-hoc teach-ins and awareness sessions for individual services - The provision of documents and guidance notes on the Council's Intranet